 Then there were the novelty techniques, fun but decidedly delicious.
 A little sodium alginate and calcium chloride is all you need to turn fruit juice or syrup into caviar-like spheres that burst in the mouth.
 I've enjoyed them as a textural element in cocktails as well as gems of flavor in a coconut-based dessert soup.

 By whisking olive oil with tapioca maltodextrin (a modified starch just like cornstarch), I created a melt-in-your-mouth powder that provides all the flavor of olive oil with an extra sumptuousness that elevates rich dishes like grilled lobster tail.
-The same technique creates a crack-like white chocolate powder that's just begging to be added to a bowl of cereal.
+The same technique creates a white chocolate powder that's just begging to be added to a bowl of cereal.
 These foods were unlike anything I'd eaten before, and they were downright inspiring.
 Most importantly they tasted wonderful, and I can't wait to explore their uses more fully.

 Taking Science to Task